We all have our routines, rituals that we do on daily basis. Some might be useful and beneficial whilst other can make our life just difficult.

 How do we create habits?

 A habit starts with doing something on regular basis.
-It makes us feel certain way or it satisfies our needs.
-It can make our life easier as well.
-If it is a good habit then it helps us for example to keep fit, staying healthy etc.
+We create a certain way how to do it so that it will make our life easier.
+If it is a good habit, then it helps us, for example, to keep fit, staying healthy etc.

-However, when we start creating dangerous habit, then it can destroy all our previous effort and we might to get also addicted to it.
-It starts with just a habit that can turn into an addiction.
+On the other hand, when we start creating a dangerous habit, it can destroy us and we might also get addicted to it.
+It can start with just a habit and then turn into an addiction.

-When we keep releasing it on regular basis, we trigger this emotion and also start to be physically addicted.
+When we keep releasing this hormone on regular basis, we trigger it emotionally.
+Consequently, we start to be physically addicted.
 Once our body needs it for this reason, then it is harder to get rid of it.

 Replace your bad habit with a healthy habit

 Do you have a habit that you know that is not good for your health?
-For example – are you eating something that you know it is not good for your health but you just like it?
-Why not to try to replace this unhealthy snack with a healthy snack instead?
+For example – are you eating something that you know is not good for your health but you just like it?
+Why not try to replace this unhealthy snack with a healthy snack instead?

-For example, if you regularly eat chips or salty snacks with lot of calories then replace it with healthy alternatives such as nuts or anything that is healthy but taste good as well.
-So that you can still eat snacks and it will not poison you.
+If you regularly eat chips or salty snacks with a lot of calories then replace them with healthy alternatives such as nuts or anything that is healthy but taste good as well.
+That way you can still eat snacks and it will not poison you.
 Apart from that, you will avoid gaining excessive weight.
 Find food that you can enjoy and it is beneficial for your health.

 Test your patience

-With a practise you will start noticing that your impulse to eat right now will slowly disappear.
-It takes time to develop this patience as you might have lack of self-control in the beginning.
+With practise you will start noticing that your impulse to eat without control will slowly disappear.
+It takes time to develop this patience as you might have a lack of self-control in the beginning.
 It is normal.
-You will see how resilient you can become with a time.
+You will see how resilient you can become with time.

 Once you get stronger you might even try to have only one piece of chocolate and then put it back.
 It can be very hard.
 However, that way you can at least taste it.
 If you fail and eat the whole pack of chocolate, you will need to start again with very strong self-control.

 Stop it right now

-Have you noticed yourself to do your old bad habit again?
-Stop it right now.
-Yes, it is hard, but really there is no other time then just stop right now.
+Have you noticed yourself doing your old bad habit again?
+Stop it right now!
+Yes, it is hard, but really there is no other time.
+Just say no and then just stop right now!

 If you say to yourself “Next time” you just procrastinate and most likely you will do it again and again later.
-Take a first step and say “No” to your bad habit today.
+Take the first step and say “No” to your bad habit today.
 It is the only way to start with a change.

 Break the cycle

-With a bad habit it is like a loop.
+With a bad habit, it is like a loop.
 It usually goes in circles.
-You stop doing the habit and then with some trigger it can easily go back.
+You stop doing your habit and then with some trigger it can easily go back.

-For example, you got used to eat unhealthy food and then you suddenly decide to start eating healthy.
+For example, if you are used to eating junk food and then you suddenly decide to start eating healthy.
 You might be doing well but then after some time, you might start craving for your junk food.
 So you will get some burger or oily food.
 Then you will get a dopamine pump by this food and consequently you might get back to your old routine.

-It will be uncomfortable in the beginning but with time you will start doing it automatically and realise that you can eat something else that is beneficial for you.
+It will be uncomfortable in the beginning to control yourself but with the time you will start doing it automatically.
+Your mind will be programmed that by eating healthy is beneficial for you.
 You will noticed feeling better, more energised.
-Therefore, it will help you to be more resistant.
+Therefore, it will help you to be more resistant to junk food.

 Imagine it in full colours, feel it, follow inspirational people who have good habits and learn from them.
-See who they are and how you can be like them if you get rid of your behavior that doesn’t serve you.
+See who they are and how you can be like them if you get rid of the behaviour that doesn’t serve you.
 Remind it to yourself anytime you start doing your repetitive bad habit routine.

 Track your success